 - Proper over the ankle footwear that protects the feet, ankles, and legs

 - Gloves made out of a strong material such as leather

 If you’re carrying a passenger, he or she should also wear proper riding gear.

 Do motorcyclists follow different traffic rules?

-No. Motorcyclists must follow the same rules of the road as any one else with a driver's license.
-Drivers should always use a turn signal when turning, pass on the appropriate side, and follow the speed limit.
-Always drive with caution when traveling near other motor vehicles; it can be difficult for them to see you.
+No. Motorcyclists must follow the same rules of the road as anyone else with a driver’s license.
+Riders should always use a turn signal when turning (don’t forget to cancel them after the turn), pass on the appropriate side, and follow the speed limit.
+Always ride with caution when traveling near other motor vehicles; it can be difficult for them to see you.

 Things to keep in mind while on the road:

 - When you’re driving a motorcycle (as opposed to a car), you’re not protected by a metal cage.